jpsthecelt/fimTree/README.md

 and one to take each workers results (a formatted string including the checksum) and output it; initially to the screen.

+Initially, after initiating all the threads, I 'sit on' a Scanln, waiting for the calculations to finish.

+There's one queue, the workQueue, which provides 'fan-out' from the single directory-scanner, to the workers, each of which grabs a 'message' (a string, in this case) on which to work; calculates the checksum, formats the output, and puts the results on the Outputter's queue called outQueue.

+Once complete, the operator presses ENTER and all subsidiary-threads are sent 0-length-strings, signalling termination.

 So ts5.go now utilizes all 8 of my Thinkpad's CPUs, and the Outputter task can be modified to submit the results to the screen, a file, or a database.

-After initiating alal the threads, I 'sit on' a Scanln, waiting for the calculations to finish.
-Once complete, the operator presses ENTER and all subsidiary-threads are sent 0-length-strings, signalling termination.

-I'll continue modifying this and get to a more usable 'product'.
+Initially happy with my results, I'll continue modifying this and get to a more usable 'product'. jpsthecelt-080315

-jpsthecelt-080315
+OK, now modified to ts6.go to use a *fInfo structure in the workQueue, so as to communicate information like file-modification-time from the 'treewalk-scanner' to the workers.
+Seems to work fine.

+-Now modifying to allow both MD5 and SHA1 checksums, as well as adding the endpoint hostname to the output string.

+jps-080415